jackarmley/jackarmley/source/_posts/2014-08-03-making-crossstitch.md

 status: draft
 ---

-In the quest to reduce image requests (something I'm fanatical about given the range of devices and network speeds out there), one tool I use is box shadows to generate simple icons.
+In the quest to reduce image requests (something I'm fanatical about given the range of devices and network speeds out there), one tool I've added to the set is to use box shadows to generate simple icons.

 I've seen this technique used in the wild to make simple things like hamburger icons (which seems performant and realistic) and for amazing but impractical things, like a full pixel-art Mona Lisa.

 As box shadows (like any css-generated shape drawn by the browser) are resolution agnostic, it's a useful technique.
 I define the size of the icon with a simple `<span>`, then use a pseudo element within (like `:before`) to create the orign point for the shadows.

 It can be super tricky figuring out where each shadow should go to make the icon but hey, I figured SASS could make this easier for me!
 So with the help of [@shadowmint]('http://twitter.com/shadowmint'), I made a SASS script that generates a box shadow icon via a list.
-As it uses X's and O's to generate the icon, we called it [crossstitch]('http://codepen.io/jackarmley/public').
+As it uses X's and O's to generate the icon, we called it crosstitch.

 ## What I needed to get to